arnecato/fake-news-master-thesis/implementation.md

-# Structure
+# Plan
 - Datasets
+    - batch-loading of dataset
+    - sparse tf-idf objects (index[],)
+    - DVC
+    - versioning and storing of datasets
+    - ELT TF-IDF
+    - automation loading and converting
+    - automation running experiments, measuring and plotting results
+- Implementation baseline
+    - Plotting of results
-- Implementation of three different approaches
+- Implementation MO NSA wo/feature selection
+- Implementation MO NSA w/embedded feature selection + VLC
 - Results

+# Notes
+Word vectors - retrieved from pretrained model (word2vec or FastText) Sentence vectors - average of word vectors in sentence Document vectors - average of sentence vectors in document

+Use spacy to tokenize documents.
+Retrieve word, sentence and document vectors.

+OK Check how spacy tokenizes words, sentences and documents.
+Does it keep the numbers or nouns?
+OK Proper document vector.
+Not average of all words.
+Average of all sentence vectors instead.

+Spacy is slow when using sentence segmentation.
+Could I just split on periods?
+Investigate Sentencizer

+Next is to create vector representations of documents in datasets.

 # Baseline single-objective NSA
-Similar to work done in (Ripon et al., n.d.)by Ripon et al.
+Similar to work done in (Ripon et al., n.d.) by Ripon et al.

 Objective 1: Maximizing RR
 Setting RR next to nearest self (incl other detectors) 5-fold training and test set 75%/25% and measure: